•8 months ago

 Natterhub is like a social media site, but without the toxicity and misinformation.
-It is a gated, teacher-moderated platform that includes weekly lessons on being respectful in forums and chats, the importance of balancing time on and off screens, and more.
+It is a gated, teacher-moderated platform that includes weekly lessons on being respectful in virtual classroom chats, the importance of balancing time on and off screens, and more.
 As with many companies, the edtech platform is seeing incredible growth.
 Natterhub is clearly becoming an important tool to help students contend with the complexities of navigating the internet.
 Here’s how.

 What problem does Natterhub help solve?